Temporomandibular Disorder (TMJ)

 It’s important to get a proper diagnosis.
 The internal jaw can be looked at further by plain x-ray film or CT scan if needed or if intra-articular damage is suspected.

 MRIs can tell us more about inflammation of the intraarticular disc and evidence of joint inflammation.

 Treatment of TMJ disorder depends on the underlying cause.

 Either way, the initial goal is to help reduce pain, inflammation and improve jaw function.

 - Massage of the masseter, temporal and pterygoid muscles

 - Moist heat or cold compress

 - Physical therapy: I made a great video with a lot of TMJ exercises and stretches, check that one out.

 - Chiropractic adjustment for proper jaw alignment and muscle function.

-- And last but definitely NOT least is Cold Laser therapy: It can help with not only pain and inflammation, but for both INTRA and Extra Articular Temporomandibular joint disorders.
+- Cold Laser therapy: helps reduce pain, inflammation and scar tissue.
+Not for both Intra and Extra Articular Temporomandibular joint disorders.